 - The application of two new (or revised) laws: the revised Network Enforcement Act (NetzDG) and the State Media Treaty (MStV).

-This comes at a time when the European Commission is in the process of reviewing the proposal for the Digital Services Act (DSA), the Digital Markets Act (DMA), and the US Congress is about to begin the process of reforming Sec.
+This came at a time when the European Commission is in the process of reviewing the proposal for the Digital Services Act (DSA), the Digital Markets Act (DMA), and the US Congress was about to begin the process of reforming Sec.
 230 CDA.

-The HBI has considerable expertise in analyzing the legal dimensions of ensuring the authenticity and integrity of processes of social self-determination such as elections, including through algorithmically co-created and influenced automated communication processes.
+The HBI has considerable expertise in analyzing the legal dimensions of ensuring the authenticity and integrity of processes of social self-determination such as elections, including through automated communication processes co-designed and influenced by algorithms.

-For the 2021 federal election, a team led by PD Dr. Matthias C. Kettemann
+For the 2021 federal election, a team led by Prof. Dr. Matthias C. Kettemann

-will collect real-time data on how platforms govern online speech, how laws and local standards interact, and how platform practices change in the shadow of EU regulation in the heated atmosphere of the run-up to the German elections.
+collected real-time data on how platforms regulate online communication, how laws and local standards interact, and how platforms' practices change in the shadow of EU regulation in the heated atmosphere of the run-up to the federal election.

 A series of articles

-on our blog (in German) accompanies the research and provides ongoing information about its findings.
+on our blog (in German) accompanied the research and provided ongoing information about its findings.
+Some of the blog articles are also published in this working paper